 Does your indoor HVAC unit live in your crawlspace?
 Then you’re probably losing a lot of energy down there.

 Typically vented crawlspaces, by design, allow lots of outdoor air to come in contact with your HVAC system and ductwork.
 That means much of the heat being contained by your (presumably) insulated ducts is lost a whole lot quicker than it would be if those same ducts lived in an air-sealed environment within the building envelope.
 Encapsulation solves that problem.

 Assuming you encapsulate your crawlspace the right way, you’ll not only seal the area off from the outdoors – you’ll also eliminate all major air leaks between your crawlspace and your living space.
 Less cold air replaces your conditioned air.
 Less heat is lost.

-NOTE: If you have a standard, 80% furnace in your crawlspace, just be absolutely sure you'll still have enough air circulation for safe combustion following the encapsulation.
-Your contractor should always use a confined space formula to determine whether it's ok to encapsulate a crawlspace that contains an atmospheric combustion furnace.
-Even it it's deemed safe, remember to keep a good carbon monoxide detector in your home.
+Note: If you have a standard, 80% furnace in your crawlspace, just be sure you’ll still have enough air circulation for safe combustion following the encapsulation.
+Your contractor should always use a confined space formula to determine whether it’s ok to encapsulate a crawlspace that contains an atmospheric combustion furnace.
+Even if it’s deemed safe, remember to keep a good carbon monoxide detector in your home.